Tue Nov 21 2017

 James Graham, eCommerce Manager at ProSwimwear.

 This five-point plan has paid off.
 ProSwimwear was named in the FT 1000 Europe’s Fastest Growing Companies.
 Within that, they were the 13th highest-ranking retailer.
 You only get a shot at that impressive leader board if you can prove sustained growth year-on-year for five years.
 ProSwimwear grew almost 30% YoY between 2012 and 2017.
+And to add to the impressive list, check out how Mike and James saved £24k in merchant fees in just 12 months.

 This is part of our Mindset & Planning series – content dedicated to practical advice for SMEs when it comes to getting in the right mindset for business growth.
 Other articles in this series include: